neu-spiral/RBC-SatImg/README.md

 training and evaluation.
 Details regarding the dataset can be found in the Zenodo link.

 ## Results
 Results presented in the manuscript can be obtained by executing the `main_notebook.ipynb` (Jupyter Notebook) or the `main.py`file (Python script).
-The Zenodo folder provided by the authors contains the corresponding pickle files to be read so that results from the manuscript can be reproduced (see the `./evaluation_results/` folder from the Zenodo link) without the need to go through the training and evaluation stages.
-For instance, results presented in the manuscript for Study Area C are the ones presented in the following image.
+In the Jupyter Notebook file there are instructions to reproduce results from the manuscript figures 5, 6 and 7.
+For instance, results presented in the manuscript for Study Area C (Figure 7) are the ones presented in the following image.

 <img alt="Results Study Area C" src="readme_figures/results_study_area_C.png" width="700"/>

-If using Jupyter Notebook, we recommend to use it in a conda environment (see instructions [here](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment)).
+Also, instructions on how to reproduce Figure 8 are provided.
+We recommend to use Jupyter Notebook in a conda environment (see instructions [here](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment)).

 A log file is generated in the `path_log_files` path (defined in `configuration.py`, class `Config`) for every execution of the main script.
 Log files contain information regarding events in the code execution.

 ## References